Travel to Sofia, Bulgaria’s blissful capital

 Bonus: Where to go hiking when you travel to Sofia

-Sofia is a great destination for hikers, and there are a number of beautiful and scenic hiking trails located near the city.
+Sofia is a great destination for hikers, and there are several beautiful and scenic hiking trails located near the city.
 Some of the best places to go hiking when you travel to Sofia include:

 Vitosha Mountain